 1st - 2nd November 2018, King's College London

-Keynote speaker: Professor Helen King (Professor Emerita of Classical Studies, Open University)
+Keynote speaker: Professor Helen King (Professor Emerita of Classical Studies, The Open University)

 (De)Constructing Masculinity is an interdisciplinary two-day conference taking place at King's College London on the theme of masculinity in the Greco-Roman world.